Overview

 - News Outlets: Search for “[Broker Name] scam” or “[Broker Name] warning”

-Recognizing Genuine vs. Fake Reviews
+Recognizing G>Recognizing Genuine vs. Fake Reviews

-- Generic language: “Great broker, very professional, highly recommend” with no specific details
+ncreasingly plant fake positive reviews.
+Watch for these red flags:- Generic language: “Great broker, very professional, highly recommend” with no specific details

 - Clustered timing: Multiple 5-star reviews posted within days